Texts on this page have been partially machine translated from German.

 The counsellors are on your side and will accompany you on your way.

-• Help hotline "Violence against women" 08000 116 016 - around the clock | www.hilfetelefon.de
+• "Violence against women" helpline 08000 116 016 - around the clock | www.hilfetelefon.de

-• Help hotline "Violence against men" - 0800 123 9900 www.maennerhilfetelefon.de
+• "Violence against men" helpline - 0800 123 9900 www.maennerhilfetelefon.de

-• The association Frauen helfen Frauen e.V. , based in Jülich, counsels women and girls in cases of domestic and sexual violence in the district of Düren. |
+• The organisation Frauen helfen Frauen e.V. , based in Jülich, advises women and girls in cases of domestic and sexual violence in the district of Düren. |

-• The Aachen Criminal Investigation Department for Prevention is available as a contact point for general and specific questions on victim protection, victim assistance and victim support.
+• The Criminal Investigation Department Prevention is available as a contact point for general and specific questions on victim protection, victim support and victim counselling. | Victim Protection | Aachen Police

-• The home phone accompanies people safely home at night.
+• The "Heimwegtelefon" (Walk Home Phone) accompanies you home safely at night. | heimwegtelefon.net

-• The NO STALK app of the WEISSEN RINGS supports victims in taking active and self-determined action against stalking. |
+• The NO STALK app from WEISSER RING supports victims in taking active and self-determined action against stalking. | nostalk.de

-How Can You Show the Harassing Person That the Behaviour is Inappropriate?
+How Can You Show the Harassing Person That the Behaviour Is Inappropriate?

-• articulating your own concern
+• Expressing your own concernedness

-• Addressing the harassing person directly and asking them to refrain from the behaviour and not to repeat it.
+• Addressing the harassing person directly and asking them to refrain from the behaviour and not to repeat it

 What Options Do You Have After the Incident?

-• Offer to act as witness
+• Offer to act as a witness.

-• Leave contact details
+• Leave contact details.